 I am beyond disappointed at their plans for the next expansion.
 Every change looks to be targeted towards the pop-culture generation and reeks of desperation from Blizzard.
 Adding what is essentially Pokemon as a mini-game as well as catering for silly 3-5 man "kill xx mobs" challenges shows how far blizzard have deviated from their roots of huge multiplayer raiding for organised guilds.
 Compare the Mists of Pandaria trailer to the Cataclysm one and you'll see what I mean.

-Changing the talent system to remove "cookie cutter builds" is retarded, Wow is a computer game and there will always be optimal builds, it's unavoidable.
+Changing the talent system to remove "cookie cutter builds" is bad, Wow is a computer game and there will always be optimal builds, it's unavoidable.

 A friend told me this: "I AM sure we'll see some players LEAVING over these changes; I for one am undecided, but I'm fairly certain this will cause a RIFT in the playerbase."
 And I agree with him.